• Home

 If you want to catch the most stunning sunset imaginable with a cocktail in hand, then you have to slip into Belon Restaurant and Bar (貝隆餐廳).

 Located in the Singuang Riverside Park, right behind the Kaohsiung Exhibition Hall, Belon Restaurant is an incredible seafood restaurant dishing up everything from raw seafood dishes to western classics.
-Don’t miss the fresh oysters and black truffle parmesan fries!
+Don’t miss the fresh oysters, black truffle parmesan fries and Caesar salad!
 They are delish!
 In addition to the great food, they also have a varied cocktail menu, with everything from sangria to kamikaze to long island ice tea – you name it!

 While the delicious food and boozy cocktails are surely a reason to visit, it is the mind-blowing setting that makes this restaurant such a must-visit place in Kaohsiung.
 Sitting right at the harbor’s edge, Belon oozes with charm and overlooks dozens of glitzy yachts docked in the bay.
 The restaurant has indoor and outdoor seating, but for a truly special experience, grab a spot on one of the comfy sofas at the large open-air dining area.
 That way, you can feel the sea breeze on your skin and enjoy the incredible views!

-Come at sunset or the blue hour for the most romantic and atmospheric setting!
+Come at sunset for the most romantic and atmospheric setting!
 Reservations are recommended.

 Eat your way through Liuhe Night Market